Nina Hachigian: Education

+Career

+On October 30, 2025, Hachigian launched a nonpartisan nonprofit aimed at connecting US local leaders to their international counterparts with the goal of bringing in foreign direct investment and jobs, preparing for extreme weather events, and better understanding the usage of AI.
+The organization, the Alliance for Local Leaders International (ALLIES), is also interested in supporting city and state leaders as they navigate international relations.

-Ambassador Nina Hachigian (ret) was appointed as the first U.S. Special Representative for City and State Diplomacy on October 3, 2022.
+Hachigian was appointed as the first U.S. Special Representative for City and State Diplomacy on October 3, 2022.
 The Special Representative for City and State Diplomacy and her team lead and coordinate the State Department’s engagement with mayors, governors and other local officials in the United States and around the world.
 The Special Representative aims to bring the benefits of U.S. foreign policy, such as jobs, investments, innovative solutions, and international experiences, to the local and state level.
 It supports U.S. national security priorities by integrating local ideas into foreign policy and fostering connections among cities, municipalities, and communities in the United States and abroad.

-Prior to this, on August 4, 2017, Mayor Eric Garcetti announced the appointment of Ambassador Nina Hachigian as Deputy Mayor for International Affairs.
-In this role, she oversaw efforts that sent underserved community college students on free, educational international trips; created a new public-private partnership to attract international business and non-profits, especially to underserved communities; prepared the City for the 2028 Olympic and Paralympic Games and their legacy; hosted the Summit of the Americas; founded the first global gender equity city network; planned trade missions, and worked with international city networks to advance cutting-edge climate change programs, migrant integration, healthy cities and more.
+Prior to this, on August 4, 2017, Eric Garcetti announced the appointment of Hachigian as LA's Deputy Mayor for International Affairs.

-From 2014 to 2017, Ambassador Hachigian served as the second U.S. Ambassador to the Association of Southeast Asian Nations (ASEAN).
+From 2014 to 2017, Hachigian served as the second U.S. Ambassador to the Association of Southeast Asian Nations (ASEAN).
 During her tenure, the United States established a strategic partnership with ASEAN, held the first Leaders' Summit in the United States, launched a Presidential initiative on economic cooperation, established the U.S.-ASEAN Women's Leadership Academy and grew the youth program to over 100,000 members.
 She was awarded the State Department's Superior Honor Award for her service.
 She is also a founder of WASA, Women Ambassadors Serving America, a group of some 200 current and former Ambassadors.

-Earlier, Ambassador Hachigian was a senior fellow and a senior vice president at the Center for American Progress focused on Asia policy and U.S.-China relation.
+Earlier, Hachigian was a senior fellow and a senior vice president at the Center for American Progress focused on Asia policy and U.S.-China relations.
 In 2012, she was the co-director of Asia policy for the Obama campaign.
-Prior to that, Ambassador Hachigian was the director of the RAND Center for Asia Pacific Policy for four years.
-Ambassador Hachigian served on the staff of the National Security Council in the Clinton White House from 1998-1999.
+Prior to that, Hachigian was the director of the RAND Center for Asia Pacific Policy for four years.
+She served on the staff of the National Security Council in the Clinton White House from 1998-1999.